1 Introduction

 Gyrton appears in this lore, but Larisa does not.

-The person who occupied Larisa appears to have been Pheidippus, son of Dexamenus, son of Heracles.
-Near Larisa was Lake Nessonis, named after Nesson, son of Thessalus, son of Aeatus, son of Pheidippus.
+It is believed that Pheidippus, son of Dexamenus, son of Heracles, occupied the area around Larisa.
+The lake near Larisa was named Lake Nessonis after Nesson, son of Thessalus, son of Aeatus, son of Pheidippus.
 [232]

 End |